 Consultants love data.
 First, clients struggle with it.
 They are like data hoarders who just watch it pile up and yet are afraid to confront it.
 For me, the idea of big data is a bit comical at times, since most clients cannot deal with their small data.
 Sometimes, you can just put the data into excel and quickly make sense of it.
 As a beginning consultant, you better be good with excel and powerpoint.

 We obsess about data because is is apolitical, and provides credibility for our recommendations.
 In MBA, we all learned that averages are often the wrong answer, so we often use excel models to run “what if” scenarios and understand how (in)accurate a set of assumptions will be.
 We are revision crazy and have a serious fear of failure.

 Consultants are in the influence business.
 We borrow authority from our clients, to help them make change happen.
 We make presentations, but don’t have the power; clients do.
 The projects can be short, and yet, we need build rapport quickly. . .with IT for the data, with executive assistants to schedule meetings, and with stakeholders.
-The case interview is a simple example and test for those skills.
-Only by investing in people, do we build relationships.
-Most of the corporate training our clients do rarely makes an impact.
-When we are in front of groups, we are effective presenters.
+A lot of times, our job is to nudge people to make decisions they know are right.
 We think, write, communicate, then repeat the process.
-We never eat alone, we invest in people.

 Consultants make clients successful.
 Sometimes the project scope is clear and sometimes it is not.
 We often have to find smart ways to say no to clients, for their own good.
 It’s not always the way you planned it in the proposal; you have to adapt.

 Clients also get caught up in bad corporate habits and inertia and lose effectiveness.
 Sometimes, they even hire us to be the bad guys.
 We never embarrass our clients; we allow them to “save face“.
 We will find a win-win solution for them.
 Even when we are building rapport, being likable, we also need to be ourselves, and be authentic.

 Consulting is a lifestyle.
 There are so many great things about the consulting lifestyle.
 It sounds glamorous – good pay, smart and amiable people, solving tough problems, good meals, and travel – but it’s not all rainbows and ponies.
 Lots of late nights.
-Lots of hotels.
-Lots of UBER.
 No really, weekend work.
 But great consultants convert that stress into positive energy.
 Live to fight another day.
 Find good people to work – people who pass the airport test; spending 8+ hours stranded in an airport with.
-Find people you like working with and traveling smart.
-Most of all – watch your time; it’s the most valuable thing you have.
-Drucker reminds us that you can never get more time.
+Find people you like working with, who wants to travel 80% of the time?

 Consulting is a leverage model.
 Younger, newer, cheaper consultants do work which can be billed out at higher rates.
 There are finders (partners who find work), minders (who farm the projects), and grinders (who grind out the analyses).
 The projects with the highest leverage tend to be IT projects.
-Think about consulting teams within the context of 2016 Human Capital Trends.

 Consulting is an apprenticeship.
 It’s a tough business with a high level of attrition.
-Learn as much as your can from managers.
+Learn as much as you can from managers.
 Don’t want until the year-end review to see how you are doing.
-Who wants to travel 80% of the time?
 We get paid well, and our clients want a good return on their money.